 The EJSJ Action Plan as Roadmap

 The overarching function of the Environmental and Social Justice Action Plan is to provide the CPUC with a roadmap for advancing equity across California.
 The agency will do this through a feedback loop which will include increased awareness and sensitivity regarding EJSJ communities, coordination and collaboration among programs and staff at the CPUC and developing policies and program delivery that improves outcomes in EJSJ communities.
-This vision requires deliberate efforts to address the concerns faced by communities of color and low-income communities to ensure that those most impacted by the CPUC’s decisions can easily participate in CPUC decision-making.
-In the following chapter, the CPUC lays out its vision for integrating environmental and social justice into its work by proposing objectives and actions to achieve its nine overarching Action Plan goals.
+This vision requires deliberate efforts to address the concerns faced by EJSJ communities to ensure that those most impacted by the CPUC’s decisions can easily participate in CPUC decision-making.
+One of the first actions of this vein was adopting the Disadvantaged Communities Advisory Groups Equity Framework and incorporating them into the EJSJ’s Guiding Action Plan Guiding Principles..
+In the following chapter, the CPUC lays out its vision for integrating environmental and social justice into its work in conjunction with the DACAG Equity Framework, by proposing objectives and actions to achieve its ten overarching Action Plan goals.

 CPUC Action Plan Goals: Objectives and Activities